matejnavara/travel-tech-think-blog/content/posts/2021-04-01_Why-Write/index.md

 hero: ./images/cover.jpg
 ---

-> “Apparently a picture says a thousand words, but a thousand words paints a pretty good picture.” - Me?
+> “Apparently a picture says a thousand words, but a thousand words paints a pretty good picture.” - _Me?_

 Was pretty proud of that one but let me know if it’s already been said (after all everything is a remix).
 Happened to come to my mind yesterday whilst thinking of what to write for this opening article.
 An otherwise miscellaneous thought that would have been destined to the recesses of my mind until it faded away and became forgotten.

 But now it had a purpose.
 It could be used.
 Written and **stored**.

-Here lies the first reason to write:
+So here lies the first reason to write:

 ### _**1. To store thoughts/ideas.**_